johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   > - External object Seen in our solar system
   > - Not a comet (No tail/ sign of outgassing)
-  > - Cant be an astroid (Accelerating away from the sun / like a comet would)
+  > - Cant be an asteroid (Accelerating away from the sun / like a comet would)
-  > - Reflectivity changes dramatically (either from geometry or different surface materials)
+  > - Reflectively changes dramatically (either from geometry or different surface materials)
   > - Cant resolve it, but known to be ~100m
-  > - If accelerting due to radiation pressure -> width ~mm (like a Solar sail)
+  > - If accelerating due to radiation pressure -> width ~mm (like a Solar sail)
   > - At rest wrt the local group of stars (odd)
   > Thoughts: Can be a sign post or rely station from other civilization.
 Junk.
 Unlikely to be a probe.
 (10^4 years to get here)